-The recommended dose of BIVIGAM for replacement therapy in primary humoral immunodeficiency (PI) is 300 to 800 mg/kg body weight administered every 3 to 4 weeks.
+The recommended dose of BIVIGAM for replacement therapy in primary humoral immunodeficiency in adults and children 2 years of age and older, is 300 to 800 mg/kg body weight administered every 3 to 4 weeks.
 The dosage may be adjusted over time to achieve the desired trough levels and clinical response.

 BIVIGAM dose adjustments may be required in patients who fail to maintain trough total IgG concentrations of at least 500 mg/dL with a target of 600 mg/dL.
-Starting with the second infusion, the dose will be adjusted proportionally, targeting a trough of \geq 600 mg/dL, based on the previous trough and the associated dose.
+Starting with the second infusion, the dose will be adjusted proportionally, targeting a trough of $\geq 600 \text{ mg/dL}$, based on the previous trough and the associated dose.